Men's glasses: Frames and lenses

 Comfort and fit

-Here are some key areas to check out to make sure the men's eyeglass frames you choose will be comfortable and fit well.
+Here are some key areas to check out to make sure the men's frames you choose will be comfortable and fit well.

 Make sure the frames are wide enough so the temples of the frame don't press against the side of your head.
-The front of the frame should be slightly wider than your face so the temples don't touch your head as they extend back to your ears.
+The front of the frame should be slightly wider than your face so the temples don't touch your head as they extend back to behind your ears.

 Next, make sure the temples are long enough.
 The should be of adequate length so enough of the temple rests behind your ears to keep the frame securely in place.
 The curve at the end of the temple should extend over the ear without pressing down upon it.